aismann/game-controller-test/README.md

 # game-controller-test
 Init version!!!

-Example using different game controller like XBox One, PS4, PS3 controller with axys (should also works with cocos2d-x)
+Example using different game controller like XBox One, PS4, PS3 controller with axmol (should also works with cocos2d-x)

 Tested on Windows only (at the moment).